 I awoke this morning with a heavy heart, still grieving from last week’s violence.
-My news feed might have moved on, but the towns of Dayton, El Paso, and Gilroy are still reeling.

 To the families mourning their loved ones today, I mourn with you.
 I weep with you.
 To the mothers and fathers of the victims, their sisters and husbands, their daughters and sons, I stand with you.
 I stand in solidarity with the oppressed.
 With the scared.
 With the scarred.
 I denounce white nationalism.
 I denounce the actions of the gunmen who have lived out their belief that violence was the best way forward.